Oregon's forests are without comparison.

 Our Executive Director, Russ Hoeflich, sits on Governor Kate Brown’s Wildfire Response Council, and chairs its Land Use Sub-Committee.
 The council was tasked to "review Oregon's current model for wildfire prevention, preparedness and response, analyzing whether or not the current model is sustainable given our increasing wildfire risks.”

 It’s imperative that action is taken now.
 As the threat of wildfires continues to multiply, 1000 Friends will persistently advocate for sound land use policies that reduce wildfire risk to protect our forests, cities and farmlands.
 In December 2018, we published A New Vision for Wildfire Planning, a report on the role of responsible land use in the reduction of wildfire risk.
 Part of our work to combat wildfires is advocating for legislation designed to protect our forest and farmlands from development and increased wildfire risk, which is why we supported the successful passage of HB 2225 in the 2019 Oregon Legislative Session.

 Join us in building Oregon's forest protections and wildfire resiliency.

 In recent years, Oregonians have experienced increased risks to health and livelihood, damage to natural resources, and destruction of homes and treasured parts of Oregon from longer and more severe wildfire seasons.

 But it doesn't have to be this way!

 6 Ways to Reduce Wildfire Risk

 Don't have time for the whole 70-page wildfire report?
 No problem!
-Read our 1-page summary instead, including the 6 policy recommendations we're encouraging Oregon lawmakers and elected officials to consider in 2019.
+Read our 1-page summary instead, including the 6 policy recommendations we're encouraging Oregon lawmakers and elected officials to consider.